Jamshid-Ganiev/Jamshid-Ganiev/README.md

 # About me
-Hey! 👋 I'm Jamshid Ganiev, a 22-year-old Sofware Engineer from Uzbekistan, currently living & studying in Incheon, South Korea.
+Hi there 👋 I'm Jamshid Ganiev, a 22-year-old Software Engineer from Uzbekistan, currently living & studying in Incheon, South Korea.

-You can follow me, contact me, see what I do, or use my open source code:
+You can follow me:

 - GitHub: [Jamshid-Ganiev](https://github.com/Jamshid-Ganiev)
 - LinkedIn: [Jamshid-Ganiev](https://www.linkedin.com/in/Jamshid-Ganiev/)